mysociety/political_tweets/README.md

 ## Usage

-The application is made up of a Sinatra app and Resque background workers.
+The application is made up of a Sinatra app and Sidekiq background workers.
 In order to run all of these at once first install [Foreman](https://github.com/ddollar/foreman#installation) and then run:

     foreman start